-Having said that, it is indeed interesting to ask how close the thing we call “coercion” is to “coercion” in everyday usage.
+Having said that, it is indeed interesting to ask how close the thing I call “coercion” is to “coercion” in everyday usage.
 I think that it is very close, perhaps much closer than it looks to some people.
 You see, how close these two concepts seem to you depends on your background assumptions about human minds.
-In particular, the less you believe non-coercive educational theory, the further from ordinary usage the TCS usage of “coercion” may seem to you.
+In particular, the less you believe non-coercive educational theory, the further from ordinary usage the Taking Children Seriously usage of “coercion” may seem to you.
 Perhaps it might help if I give an example of a similar phenomenon here:

 Anarcho-capitalists define the word “anarchy” as the absence of government, and they have in their mind’s eye a society in which there is spontaneous order and in which there is less violence and threat of violence than in our society.
 But when most people hear the word “anarchy,” they think of a society which is much more disordered than ours, and in which there is more force and threat of force than in our society.
 A second way of defining an anarchist society is as a society organised by spontaneous order.
 How alike are these two definitions?
 To an anarchist, they are very close, almost identical, because an anarchist believes that it is largely government that causes deviations from spontaneous order.
 But if you don’t believe that – for instance if you believe that “unchecked” market forces cause disorder, then the two definitions will look radically different to you.
 So whether the two definitions define closely related things or not depends on one’s substantive theories about how government and spontaneous order are related.

-I think that something of the same thing is occurring when people find that our definition of coercion differs from their intuitions of what coercion is.
+I think that something of the same thing is occurring when people find that my definition of coercion differs from their intuitions of what coercion is.

 You can’t really divorce the question of whether human minds have any inborn irrationality from the question of what coercion is.
 To take one extreme: if you are a behaviourist, and you think that it is meaningless metaphysics to talk about the internal states of the mind at all – that the mind is simply a black box – then our definition of coercion is strictly meaningless, because it refers entirely to something that does not exist, and the difference between a coerced and a non-coerced action is defined away.